mschuchard/puppet-check/README.md

 It is worth nothing that there is no current development objective for Puppet Check to achieve the same advanced level of robustness for spec testing that Puppetlabs Spec Helper enables.
 If you are performing standard spec testing on your Puppet code and data, then Puppet Check's spec testing is a fantastic lighter and faster alternative to Puppetlabs Spec Helper.
 If you require advanced and intricate capabilities in your spec testing (e.g. direct interfacing to the `Puppet::Parser::Scope` API), then you will likely prefer Puppetlabs Spec Helper's spec testing in conjunction with Puppet Check's file validation.

 ## Usage
-Puppet Check requires `ruby >= 2.0.0`, `puppet >= 3.4`, and `puppet-lint >= 1.1.0`. `Octocatalog-diff >= 1.0.0` if you are performing smoke/regression checks.
+Please see the [Gemspec](puppet-check.gemspec) for dependency information.
 All other dependencies should be fine with various versions.
 Puppet Check can be used with a CLI, Rake tasks, or API, from your system, rbenv, rvm, Docker, or Vagrant.
 Please note all interfaces (API by default, but can be modified) will ignore any directories named `fixtures` or specified paths with that directory during file checks and spec tests.

-#### Ruby 2.0 and Reek/Rubocop
-Reek dropped support for Ruby 2.0 when it went to 4.0.
-Since dependencies by Ruby version are allowed in Gemfiles but not gemspecs, this means that PuppetCheck installed with `bundler` will automatically pick up the correct version of Reek for your Ruby version and install it.
-If you are installing PuppetCheck via `gem`, then you can install reek normally with `gem` with Ruby >= 2.1, but you will need to specify `gem install reek -v 3.11` if you are using Ruby 2.0.

-Similarly, RuboCop has dropped support for Ruby 2.0 at 0.51.0.
-Since this is a recent change, the expectation will be to automatically manage this dependency outside of Puppet Check.
-Only new installations on 2.0 will be affected by this.

 ### CLI
 ```